Eduedics/Store/README.md

 📦 Stock Manager
+Its lightweight system built to automate and simplify inventory management for small to mid-sized retail businesses — including dukas, mini-markets, and chemist shops.

+💡 Problem:
+Many small business owners still manage stock manually using notebooks or Excel — which leads to stock errors, losses, and delays.

+✅ Solution:

+The Store Manager System offers an easy-to-use digital dashboard to:
+    • Track incoming & outgoing stock in real-time
+    • Monitor low stock alerts
+    • Record supplier & customer transactions
+    • View sales reports & inventory summaries

 Are you a business, warehouse, or retail owner looking to take control of your inventory?
 Stock Manager is your all-in-one solution to manage items, monitor suppliers, and track store stock — accessible from both mobile and desktop devices.